DeannaCarina/CI-MP-1/UX.md

 <hr>

 # Introduction
 As more people rely on accessing services online the role of UX design has become increasingly important in our digitized world.
 The five planes provide a conceptual framework for breaking down the task of designing experiences into component elements so that we can understand the problem as a whole [1].
-As this framework is structured, extensively used and consistently reliable, I have chosen to use the Five Planes method to design and implement my own website.
+As this framework is structured, extensively used and consistently reliable, I have chosen to use the Five Planes method to design and implement my own website.<br>
+<a href="#Contents">Back to the top.</a>

 # Strategy
 ### Vision